mvysny/vaadin-on-kotlin/vok-security/README.md

 ### Making The Annotations Work

-In order to enforce the rules set by the annotations, you need to hook into the navigator - before a view is rendered, we will check whether it can be navigated to.
+In order to enforce the rules set by the annotations, you need to hook into the navigator: before a view is rendered, we will check whether it can be navigated to.

 First step is to register the `loggedInUserResolver`.
 It doesn't do anything on its own, but will serve current user